 So, sure, come have a Stipe sighting.
 Come see where musical history was made and then be inspired to create your own.
 That’s what this Classic City is really all about.
 Use this sample guide to experience Athens’s alt rock scene and indie music spirit.

-Dine on the Rooftop of a Landmark
+Dine on the rooftop of a landmark

 One of Athens' world-famous live music venues, the historic Georgia Theatre is a keystone of the Athens music scene.
-As a live music venue, the Georgia Theatre has hosted prominent national and local acts across all genres, including rock, folk, country, indie, alternative, hip hop and electronic.
+As a live music venue, the Georgia Theatre has hosted prominent national and local acts across all genres, including rock, folk, country, indie, alternative, hip-hop, and electronic.
 It’s been the setting for music videos by R.E.M. and John Mayer and the location for live album recordings by Corey Smith and the Derek Trucks Band.

 The Georgia Theatre has converted its rooftop into an open-air restaurant and bar overlooking downtown.
-Enjoy a delicious menu offering traditional American dishes, as well as unique drink specials, before catching a show below in the world-class concert venue that has space for 1,000 of your fellow music-lovers.
+Enjoy a menu offering traditional American dishes, as well as unique drink specials, before catching a show below in the world-class concert venue that has space for 1,000 of your fellow music-lovers.

 Saturday